obastemur/iotz/README.md

 ### iotz - iot easy

-#### a containerized and extendible cross compiler tool manager for arduino, arm mbed, raspberry pi and ... more
+#### a containerized and extendible cross compiler box for arduino, arm mbed, raspberry pi and ... more

 **reason** : IOT compiler toolchains have many moving parts and configurations.
 Cross compiler tools are `mostly` platform specific.